jangid/sui-merge/README.md

 - Merge Coins: List your coin types and merge all coin objects of a type into the largest coin.
 - Split Coins: Split a coin object into multiple outputs using raw amounts.
 - Transfer Object: Transfer any object by ID to a recipient address.
+- Best Quote Swap: Placeholder to compare swap quotes across 7k, Cetus, etc.

+Alphalend:
+- Claim & Swap Rewards: Placeholder to claim rewards and route swap via 7k or Cetus to SUI/stSUI or a custom coin.

 Run Locally
 - npm i